WayScience/Benchmarking_NF1_data/2_segmenting_data/README.md

 The `overlay_channels()` function makes cytoplasm the red channel of the image and nuclei the blue channel of the image.
 Thus, `channels : [1,3]` has CellPose segment the cytoplasm channel (3: red) using the nuclei channel (1: blue) as its base.

-- `diameter : 155` This parameter sets the cell diameter of the cells within the image to a value, which can be calculated using the `calculate` button.
+- `cell diameter : 155` This parameter sets the cell diameter of the cells within the image to a value, which can be calculated using the `calculate` button.
 I found that the segmentation worked better when the diameter was established with a set value.
 - `flow_threshold : 0.4` This paramenter decreases the maximum allowed error of the flows for each mask (default is `flow_threshold : 0.4`).
 - `remove_edge_masks : True` This parameter removes any masks from CellPose that are touching an edge of the image.